“The Road to Hell is paved with good intentions,”

 Even the flocks of sheep suffer punishment.

 And a flame has burned all the trees of the field.

 The beasts of the field also cry out to You,

 And fire has devoured the open pastures.
 (Joel 1:15-20)

-Seeing the extent of the problem, Joel calls everyone to fasting and prayer.
-No one is left off his list!
+Seeing the extent of the problem, Joel calls everyone, the whole nation, to fasting and prayer.
+No one is left off of his list!

 Consecrate a fast,

 Gather the elders

 Into the house of the Lord your God,

 For the day of the Lord is at hand;